canonical/spread-plus/README.md

 happens that prevents the immediate removal, they will remain in the account and need to be removed by hand.

+When access to the VM must go through a proxy, the proxy configuration should be specified using the proxy key.
+Additionally, a mapping between the destination IP address and the proxy port must be defined.

+To configure the IP-port mapping, use the cidr-port-rel key.
+This requires a list of entries in the format "CIDR:initial-port".
+Based on this list, the system will assign a port by matching the allocated IP with the corresponding CIDR and applying the specified initial port.

 <a name="linode"/>